-The S1694SA/L Tigercub is a quality, high performance mainboard designed for Intel Celeron and Pentium II microprocessors.
-This mainboard utilizes the Intel 440EX AGPset and supports CPU speeds of 233MHz through 333MHz and a host bus speed of 66MHz.
+The S1894SLA Tigercub 100 Micro ATX is a quality, high performance motherboard designed for Intel Pentium II microprocessors.
+This motherboard utilizes the Intel 440BX / 440ZX or VIA AGPset and can support CPU speeds of 233MHz through 450MHz, and host bus speeds of 66MHz to 100MHz.

-The Tigercub mainboard, with built-in AGP slot, provides high performance capabilities that are ideal for a wide range of demanding applications such as CAD, CAM, CAE, desktop publishing, 3D animation, and video production.
+The S1894SLA motherboard, with built-in AGP slot, provides high performance capabilities that are ideal for a wide range of demanding applications such as CAD, CAM, CAE, desktop publishing, 3D animation, and video production.

 This integrated system board achieves high reliability with numerous features and yet is small enough to be supported in a Micro ATX form factor.
-Some of the features included are onboard dual channel PCI PIO, Bus Master IDE and UltraDMA/33, onboard floppy controller, and onboard high speed I/O.
+Some of the features included are onboard dual channel PCI PIO, BUS Master IDE and UltraDMA/33, onboard Ensoniq 1371 PCI Wavetable sound, onboard floppy controller, and onboard high speed I/O.

-Flexibility and expandability have been designed into the Tigercub.
-With I/O and drive controller support built onboard, optional sound controller onboard, the one AGP slot, two PCI and two ISA slots (one shared, four usable) are free for add-on expansion cards.
+Flexibility and expandability have been designed into the Tigercub 100.
+With I/O and drive controller support built onboard, the one AGP slot, three PCI and one ISA slots (one shared, four usable) are free for addon expansion cards.